jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-3.md

-+++
+---
+heading: Chapter 3
-title=  "The Opulence from the Division of Labour" heading=  "Chapter 3 of Part 2 Section 2" description=  "The Opulence from the Division of Labour" date=  2015-09-28 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-2/section-2/chapter-2" linkbtext=  "Chapter 2" linkf=  "/research/smith/jurisprudence/part-2/section-2/chapter-4" linkftext=  "Chapter 4"
+title: "The Opulence from the Division of Labour"
-+++
+weight: 8
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
+description: "The beginnings of the Wealth of Nations is from this Chapter to Part 4.
+We can conclude that the rest is to form his work on Jurisprudence"
+---

-> Translators Note=  The beginnings of the Wealth of Nations is from this Chapter to Part 4.
+> Superphysics Note: The beginnings of the Wealth of Nations is from this Chapter to Part 4.
 We can conclude that the rest is to form his work on Jurisprudence

 In an uncivilized nation where labour is undivided, everything is provided for by the natural needs of mankind.

 Yet, when the nation is cultivated and labour divided, a more liberal provision is allotted them.
 This is how a common day-labourer in Britain has more luxury than an Indian sovereign.

 The woollen coat he wears requires many preparations.
-The following must be employed before the labourer is clothed=
+The following must be employed before the labourer is clothed:
 - the wool-gatherer,
 - the dresser,
 - the spinster,